GoogleCloudPlatform/click-to-deploy-solutions/cloudsql-ha-dr/README.md

 - CloudSQL for Postgres instance with [high-availability](https://cloud.google.com/sql/docs/postgres/high-availability)
 - CloudSQL [cross-region read replica](https://cloud.google.com/sql/docs/postgres/intro-to-cloud-sql-disaster-recovery) instance

+## Use cases

+These are some examples of the use cases you can build on top of this architecture:

+* __Any application that requires a highly available database__
+* __Financial Systems__ : Financial institutions and organizations dealing with sensitive financial data require robust data protection and uninterrupted access to their databases.
+Cloud SQL's high availability and disaster recovery solution offers the necessary safeguards to ensure the continuous availability of financial systems.

+* __Healthcare and Life Sciences Applications__ : Applications in the healthcare and life sciences domains handle sensitive patient data, research findings, and critical medical information.
+Cloud SQL's high availability and disaster recovery solution provides the necessary infrastructure to protect and ensure the availability of this data.

+* __ECommerce Platforms__ : ECommerce businesses heavily rely on continuous access to their databases to manage product inventory, process transactions, and provide a seamless shopping experience.
+With Cloud SQL's high availability and disaster recovery solution, ECommerce platforms can ensure uninterrupted database access, protect against data loss, and quickly recover from potential disasters.

 :clock1: Estimated deployment time: 16 min 30 sec